BLCM/BLCMods/Borderlands 2 mods/Astor/SMG Dahl Discord Solver/SMG Dahl Discord Solver - Bloody Edition v1.0.4/ReadMe.md

   - Added Fix for Orudeon's Bayonet Enhancements (Bayonet in slot 2) + Bayonet Buff
 - v1.0.2, September 14, 2018
   - Added GyroJet sound
+- v1.0.3, September 17, 2018
+  - Added a Bloody skin
+- v1.0.4, September 20, 2018
+  - Added a Grunge skin
+  - Balance the weapon, and clean the code
+  - Added French Translation (Weapon Card)
+  - Cosmetic:
+    - The bullet casings is ejected correctly on the right side.
+    - When the shot is fired, the muzzle "split" explosive residues

 ### Compatibility:

 - 100% compatible with [UCP Patch](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Community%20Patch%20Team)